 Font and Colors

-What is the meaning of the Turkish Airlines logo?
+What does the Turkish Airlines logo mean?

-Is Turkish a good airline?
+Is Turkish Airlines a good airline?

 Is Turkish Airlines a 5-star airline?